Opinion: Critical data centre operations is just like F1

 In terms of financial risk, if your mechanic fails to fix whatever was wrong with your car, you can take it back and have him try again.
 It's an inconvenience, but that's about it.
 The same applies if the power goes out in an office building.
 Not good, but not the end of the world.
 But if a race car fails to work properly, there's a huge financial penalty to pay in terms of lost prize money.
 The same goes for a data center, where downtime can cost enormous sums of money – an average of $8,850 per minute according to a Ponemon Institute study.

 Safety is of course a concern for the local garage, both for the mechanic and customers, who generally aren't supposed to be in the areas where mechanics are working.
 But the dangers facing Formula 1 or critical data center operations folks are far greater, whether from race car crashes or high-voltage switchgear that can likewise cause fatalities if not handled correctly.

 Finally, the level of security applied to traditional facilities and critical ones is night and day.
 I just mentioned that customers aren't supposed to be in areas where mechanics work, but I bet most of us have been, such as when the mechanic wants to show you something that's worn out.
 Well you'd never get near a Formula 1 race car or pit crew.
 Similarly, data centers have strong physical security and lists of people who are authorised to work in various restricted areas.
 If you're not authorised, you're not getting in.

 Learn essential elements of critical facility operations

-Hopefully you grasp the point: critical facility operations such as those applied to data centres takes a completely different mindset and approach as compared to managing a traditional facility.
-I’ve seen it first-hand in the hundreds of data centres Schneider Electric operates, including some of the largest in the world, for customers across the globe.
+Hopefully you grasp the point: critical facility operations such as those applied to data centers takes a completely different mindset and approach as compared to managing a traditional facility.
+I've seen it first-hand in the hundreds of data centers Schneider Electric operates, including some of the largest in the world, for customers across the globe.